In a letter with surprising contents, the Pentagon admits detention and tests on finds from unidentified aerial phenomena.

 Il Nitinol it is a metal alloy that "remembers" its original shape when bent or creaked, and can instantly return to it.

 This shape memory metal feature has been reported by many witnesses in Roswell, the researcher says.
 Nitinol was officially "discovered" in 1962, but it took another 10 years before it was possible to manufacture it on a larger scale.

 Among the hypotheses of Bragaglia, that Nitinol is one of the fruits of research on materials made starting from UFO findings.

 The omissions on Nitinol and beyond

 The DIA, according to Bragaglia, withheld some details on the materials in the five documents provided.
 For example, the names of the scientists involved in the initial research.

-From the “clear” elements of the DIA letter we know that the test was carried out by Bigelow Aerospace, one of the Department of Defense's private contractors based in Las Vegas, Nevada.
+From the "unencrypted" elements of the DIA letter it is known that the test was carried out by Bigelow Aerospace, one of the Department of Defense's private contractors based in Las Vegas, Nevada.